alirezarashidipp/ML/README.md

 For each issue at the Story level, we use an XGBoost model to classify how plain and understandable the written description is — excluding the Acceptance Criteria section.

-Because readability in technical text is inherently subjective, we rely on the wisdom of the crowd (crowdlabelling).
+Because readability in technical text is inherently subjective, we rely on the wisdom of the crowd (crowdlabelling and Krippendorff’s Alpha).
 A group of company's domain experts reviews a sample of tickets and assigns one of three ordinal labels:

 Plain